kciurleo/AGN/README.md

 `find_obsid_given_name.sh` takes in a file with IAU names, then spits out a new file with the chandra OBSIDs (and dates and lengths/times) for those objects.

-`move_dir.sh` takes in a file with obsid names, then moves them from one directory to another, given they exist.
+`move_dir.sh` and `move_dir_multiple` take in a file with obsid names, then move them from one directory to another, given they exist.
+The latter checks multiple directories for the given obsid names.

 ### Other Folders